This is the final entry in a four-parter on attending RumiFest, my retreat for the year.

 But oh, I wanted to.

-I turned a bit more later, and this time I entered into another state, my eyes nearly closed all the way, feeling straight up and down as a dervish should.
+another state, my eyes nearly closed all the way, feeling straight up and down

-Another dervish from Vancouver had told me the night before she had a dream of me walking hand in hand with God.
-It felt possible as I turned.
+she had a dream of me walking hand in hand with God.
+It felt possible as I

-After another lie-down, there was to be a zhikr where all were invited, but women would lead.
-It was incredible.
-I wrote the following in my journal:
+After another lie-down, there was to be a zhikr where all were invited, but women would

-It was awesome, women singing and sharing [the words of] Rabi’a, then just straight up dancing and shouting and turning [in a long row] like a snake to look at each face and seeing God there and seeing two friends just kiss on the lips like it ain’t no thing and then standing in a big circle singing, “Ya shakur Allah, ya Hamid, la illaha illahah hu…” and weeping because why the fuck can’t we just do this, it would solve every problem.
+It was awesome, women singing and sharing [the words of] Rabi’a, then just straight up dancing and shouting and turning [in a long row] like a snake to look at each face and seeing God there and seeing two friends just kiss on the lips like it ain’t no thing and then standing in a big circle singing, “Ya shakur Allah, ya Hamid, la illaha illahah hu…” and weeping because why the fuck can’t we just do this, it would solve every problem.

-Later, listening to an incredible sung performance of poetry by a woman named Jessica, I wrote,
+Later, listening to an incredible sung performance of poetry

 The hours have melted into each other… I keep drifting off where I sit.
 In fairness, the singer is divine and there are sleeping dervishes scattered about the room.